Uriot/wp-zabbix/README.md

 # wp-zabbix
-Zabbix client for WordPress by [Sven Wappler](https://wappler.systems) Install componer by Elliot Urizar
+Zabbix client for WordPress by [Sven Wappler](https://wappler.systems)

+Install composer by Elliot Urizar

 ## What does it do?